wvankoppen/Knowledge/Presentations/Stage management.md

 - Immutable and serializable state
 - Scope, Ownership & Lifespan

-- Redux principles
+NgRx
+- Store and ComponentStore

 - Steps for improving architecture:
-  - Design app hierarchy
+  - Design an app hierarchy driven by domain (with module tree and routing)
+  - Think about state ownership and lifespan: Module or component?
-  - Which state is needed where?
+  - Think about state scope
-  - Try to avoid mutable state, if not possible put it in service
-  - Module-owned state: Store
-  - Component-owned state: ComponentStore
+  - Think about State immutability & serializability